 This is the binding technique we’ve been using for several years now.
 It requires the following elements:

-It’s the cheapest type of binding, a great investment, and it saves you a lot of headaches.
+It’s the cheapest type of binding, a great investment, and it saves you a lot of trouble.

-To see our old binding machine and how we use it, read more here.
+To see our old binding machine and how we use it, read more about it in my 3 Best Tools for Homeschooling.

 I bound all our homeschooling books like this for several years and it’s been very practical and easy.